SFX-WoW/.github/profile/README.md

 ## Welcome

 Welcome to the project hub for my World of Warcraft add-ons.
-Here you'll find the source for all of my current projects.
+Here you'll find the source for my current projects.

 ### Current Projects